graalvm/graalvm-ten-things/README.md

 ```

 If we run the `java` command included in GraalVM we'll be automatically using
-the Graal JIT compiler - no extra configuration is needed.
+the GraalVM JIT compiler - no extra configuration is needed.
 I'll use the `time`
 command to get the real, wall-clock elapsed time it takes to run the entire
 program from start to finish, rather than setting up a complicated
 micro-benchmark, and I'll use a large input so that we aren't quibbling about a